First published in 2013 — fully revised and updated in 2018.

 I sadly still haven’t been to Battambang.
 But it always gets great buzz, so I wanted to give it at least a mention here.
 Cambodia’s second largest city is known to be less commercial (so to speak) than Phnom Penh or Siem Reap.
 Friends of mine raved about its many art galleries and remnants of colonial architecture.
 This blog has some nice tips.

 By the way, there was an abandoned rail line near Battambang where locals would ride small improvised bamboo flatbed vehicles.
 This gave rise to the infamous Bamboo Railway tourist attraction.
 The original Bamboo Railway is now closed as the railway line got recommissioned.
 A brand new track was constructed just for tourists, but that of course removes all of its quirky authenticity.
-If you don’t mind this, it might still be a fun activity.

 So far this has been a list of top places to visit in Cambodia.
 But I’m mentioning Sihanoukville here lastly only to say that you won’t miss much if you skip it.

 Sihanoukville (a.k.a.
 Snooky) is an ugly and uninspiring place.
 Once the domain of Western sex tourists, it’s now rapidly transforming into a Chinese gambling town.

 I must admit, I had a great time celebrating New Year’s Eve here some years ago as a younger backpacker.
 It’s still probably a decent party town.
 But its beaches are lackluster at best, its waters are dirty, and it’s just — let’s be honest here — a wretched place devoid of any charm.
 Home to mafia and international fugitives, I doubt this will change anytime soon.